cstruter/Tagger/README.md

 This is achieved my decoupling the JavaScript framework of choice from the plugin logic<br/>
 in turn calling its parent framework via a mediator.<br/>

-The following tagging plugin supports the following JavaScript frameworks<br/>
+The example plugin (tagger) supports the following JavaScript frameworks<br/>
 using the javascript mediator framework (POC version)<br/>

 JQuery (1.9.1)<br/>